 More information on printing and PaperCut can be found at the University IT Help Desk.

 STEP employs students to work in the Print Service Areas located in labs across campus.
 The Office of STEP Support (OSS) employs student interns to work and learn in a collaborative environment.
 OSS interns include undergraduate and graduate students in a variety of fields.

 When positions are available to work for STEP or OSS, they will be posted to Career Services.

-For help using the STEP Computer Lab computers, ask the lab staff on duty.
+For help using the STEP Lab computers, ask the STEP Lab staff on duty.

-Changes may be made to this policy at the discretion of the STEP Coordinator.
-All questions or comments should be directed to the STEP Coordinator at email@example.com.
+Changes may be made to this policy at the discretion of the Office of STEP Support (OSS).
+All questions or comments should be directed to the OSS at (337) 482-6420 or email@example.com.

 [ Last Revised on April 8, 2019 ]